Rose Value™ — QOL Improvement Contributions

 Functional value of product: High Abbe number, lightweight, high impact resistance, high refractive index

 Our MR™ series products are used as ophthalmic lens materials due to their optical properties.
-Their high refractive index and strength can support the way people who wish to improve their vision see, so the products can be described as contributing to “supporting physical well-being.”
-They also contribute to “improving comfort in people’s lives,” as they enable thinner and lighter glasses and improve the comfort of glasses, which may allow them to be worn for longer hours.
+Their high refractive index and strength can support the way people who wish to improve their vision see, so the products can be described as contributing to “Supporting physical well-being.”
+They also contribute to “Improving comfort in people’s lives,” as they enable thinner and lighter glasses and improve the comfort of glasses, which may allow them to be worn for longer hours.
 For these reasons, the MR™ series is certified as Rose Value™ product under two contribution categories; “extending healthy life-span” and “enriching life and society.”

 Expectations from external expert (Rose Value™ advisor)

-Since fiscal 2019, "Ensuring the sustainability of communities" has been added as a new evaluation category in the Rose Value™ Index.
+Since fiscal 2019, “Ensuring the sustainability of communities” has been added as a new evaluation category in the Rose Value™ Index.
 It includes perspectives such as disaster prevention/mitigation measures, longer service life of infrastructure, and shift to ICT in communities.
-This agrees with the Mitsui Chemicals Group’s pledge under VISION 2030 to roll out a social issue perspective across all of its companies and businesses, and to move away from its historical business focus on materials supply to those based on a social issue perspective.
+This aligns with the Mitsui Chemicals Group’s pledge under VISION 2030 to roll out a social issue perspective across all of its companies and businesses, and to move away from its historical business focus on materials supply to those based on a social issue perspective.
 It has also set a Rose Value™ products sales revenue ratio of 40% or more as a key performance indicator in its long-term business plan targets.
 This is an era in which employees having excellent sensitivity to the needs and challenges of society deliver a competitive edge to a business.
 I believe that the Rose Value™ Index is a potent opportunity to gain such a perspective.

 Senior Counselor, Japan Research Institute, Limited